-If you’re trying to detox from sugar, this is not the best time to introduce intermittent fasting.
+If you’re trying to get off sugar, this is not the best time to introduce intermittent fasting.
 Your body will be going through a slight period of stress as you retrain it to stop craving sugar, and intermittent fasting can also be a stressor on the body.

-When on a sugar detox, you shouldn’t feel restricted!
+When you’re cutting out sweets, you shouldn’t feel restricted with your overall diet.
 Stick to a whole foods, clean eating diet high in satiating fat and protein and incorporate detoxifying foods.
-Focus on high quality meats, anti-inflammatory fats like avocado and coconut oil, and plenty of veggies.
-See my article all about how to eat clean.
+Focus on high quality lean protein, anti-inflammatory fats like avocado and coconut oil, and plenty of veggies.
+See my entire list of clean eating foods.